Yellow birch (Betula alleghaniensis)

 Range

 Common in the northern half of the state on better soils where cool, moist conditions prevail.
-Moderately shade tolerant, moderately fast growing.
+The species is moderately shade tolerant and moderately fast growing.

 Wood uses

-Wood is heavy, strong, hard, close-grained, and light brown.
-Wood polishes well and is used for flooring, interior finish, veneers, wooden ware, furniture, and small wooden novelties.
-Excellent for firewood.
-Oil of wintergreen may be obtained from the bark.
+The wood is heavy, strong, hard, close-grained, and light brown.
+It polishes well and is used for flooring, interior finish, veneers, wooden ware, furniture, and small wooden novelties.
+It is excellent for firewood.
+Oil of wintergreen may also be obtained from the bark.